-Test type 2 - 'Vertical' Timed Tests
+Test type 2 - timeline tests

 These tests are based on a single piece of music that you upload, as in the existing test below (in class demonstration mode).
 The question numbers appear along the audio bar when the music reaches that point.
 You can also set non-timed questions which appear at the end of the test.
 The user can of course listen several times.